 Land West of Colliery Lane has been allocated on the Policies Map for Employment Development.
 The site is 5.5ha in size and B1/B2/B8 is appropriate.
-Consequently the land is no longer within the Nottingham and Derby Green Belt.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites and DM Policy 11 Retail and Town Centre Uses, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the following:

-- The provision of suitable vehicular access from the A617 Rainworth bypass as part of the design and layout of any planning application; - No flood sensitive development should take place in areas identified as being with flood zones 2 and 3: - The provision of suitable pedestrian access from the site to the village taking account of known flood risk constraints as part of the design and layout of any planning application: - Provision of a drainage strategy as part of any planning application to ensure that the development does not flood during low annual probability rainfall events or exacerbate the flood risk off-site; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding areas: - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The incorporation of satisfactory buffer landscaping to minimise the impact of development on SINC's which are located both within adjoining the site; and - The implementation of suitable measures to address the legacy of former coal mining activities within Rainworth
+- The provision of suitable vehicular access from the A617 Rainworth bypass as part of the design and layout of any planning application; - No flood sensitive development should take place in areas identified as being within Flood Zones 2 and 3; - The provision of suitable pedestrian access from the site to the village taking account of known flood risk constraints as part of the design and layout of any planning application; - Provision of a drainage strategy as part of any planning application to ensure that the development does not flood during low annual probability rainfall events or exacerbate the flood risk off-site; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime;

+- Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The incorporation of satisfactory buffer landscaping to minimise the impact of development on SINC's which are located both within adjoining the site; and - The investigation of the potential impact arising from the legacy of former coal mining activities within Rainworth and the implementation of any necessary mitigation measures.